kircherlab/MPRAsnakeflow/docs/count_example2.rst

 This example depends on the following data and software:

-Installation of MPRAflow
+Installation of MPRAsnakeflow
 ----------------------------------------

-Please install conda, the MPRAflow environment and clone the actual MPRAflow master branch.
+Please install conda, the MPRAsnakeflow environment and clone the actual MPRAsnakeflow master branch.
 You will find more help under :ref:`Installation`.

 Reads